Gathering Dreams

 According to Consumer Expenditure in 2017, the average vehicle costs $9,576 per year to own and operate!
 That’s almost $800 a month!

-Buy a car that you can afford, and you’ll be much richer every single day.
+Buy a car you can afford, and you’ll be much richer every day.

 34. Cut the cable & stop watching TV!